Peter Morris (politician)

-Peter Frederick Morris (born 29 July 1932) is an Australian former politician.
+Peter Frederick Morris (29 July 1932 – 26 April 2026) was an Australian politician.
 He held senior ministerial office in the Hawke government, serving as Minister for Transport (1983–1987), Aviation (1984–1987), Resources (1987–1988), Transport and Communications Support (1988), and Industrial Relations (1988–1990).
 He was a member of the House of Representatives from 1972 to 1998, representing the seat of Shortland for the Australian Labor Party (ALP).
 His brother Allan and son Matthew were also members of parliament.

 Early life

-Morris was born in Sydney on 29 July 1932.
+Peter Frederick Morris was born in Sydney on 29 July 1932.
 He and his younger brother Allan Morris – also a federal MP – were the sons of Jimmy Morris, a Greek immigrant from the island of Symi who anglicised his name from Agapitos Montiadis and ran a coffeehouse in Newcastle, New South Wales.

+He attended Lake Munmorah Public School and Newcastle Boys' High School.
+After leaving school he joined the Bureau of Statistics and lived in Canberra for 18 months.
+He returned to Newcastle in 1954 and joined PJ Bearings as a paymaster.
+His position was made redundant after PJ Bearings was acquired by Repco and he subsequently went into business with his father as proprietor of a health food store.

 Politics

 Early years

 Morris was an alderman on the Newcastle City Council from 1968 to 1974.
 He served on the ALP's federal electorate council for the seat of Newcastle from 1965 to 1969 and was secretary of the party's Adamstown branch from 1970 to 1973.

 In May 1972, Morris won ALP preselection for the House of Representatives seat of Shortland.
 The preselection process was controversial and included the unwilling withdrawal of the incumbent ALP MP Charles Griffiths and intervention from the federal executive to overturn three previous ballots.
 Morris retained Shortland for the ALP at the 1972 federal election.
 In 1975, he sued federal Liberal MP Bill Wentworth for libel, after Wentworth made allegations that Morris had engaged in bribery during the preselection process.
 The case was settled out of court on undisclosed terms.

-Morris was appointed as the ALP spokesman on transport in 1976, holding that role under opposition leaders Gough Whitlam, Bill Hayden, and Bob Hawke.
+He was appointed the ALP spokesman on transport in 1976, holding that role under opposition leaders Gough Whitlam, Bill Hayden, and Bob Hawke.
 He was a leading parliamentary critic of the Fraser government, tabling nearly twice as many questions on notice as any other Labor MP during the 1977–1980 parliamentary term.
 In 1983, Canberra Times columnist Ian Warden wrote that "in opposition he was quite wild and intractable, regularly bouncing to his feet and exploding with righteous indignation".